What’s the Difference Between TDD and BDD?

 Writing Failing Tests vs. Writing Failing Feature Tests

 As discussed, both approaches start with writing a failing test and then picking it up from there.
-In BDD, a test is written that can satisfy both the developer and customer, but in TDD you write a test that will only satisfy a developer and the code he writes.
-As can be seen below, BDD works over TDD which will make TDD implementation a better approach.
+In BDD, a test is written that can satisfy both the developer and customer, but in TDD you write a test that will only satisfy a developer and the code they write.
+As can be seen below, BDD works over TDD, which will make TDD implementation a better approach.
 So you can never say that BDD and TDD are entirely two different things.

 Although we say BDD is a better approach, we must not forget that BDD has actually evolved from TDD, as a way to eliminate the shortfalls of TDD.
 So there is absolutely no harm in implementing both approaches – one to support the quality of the code the developer writes, and the other to support the behavior of the system defined by the product owner.